 Treating Your Porcelain Throne Just Right

 The average person can spend upwards of thousands of hours on the toilet throughout their life.
 If you’re going to spend that much time on a toilet, you might as well treat it right.
 Proper toilet maintenance is vital for ensuring you get the most mileage out of your porcelain throne.
 While adequate care is a great preventative measure for any issues down the road, sometimes life happens, and your toilet might run into problems.
-It is tricky to decide whether to replace your toilet or opt for a quick repair, but luckily here at Nuckols Plumbing & Gas, LLC, we’re here to help you decide.
+It is tricky to decide whether to replace your toilet or opt for a quick repair, but luckily here at Nuckols Plumbing, Heating & Cooling, we’re here to help you decide.

 Knowing When To Repair Your Toilet